w3f/Grants-Program/README.md

 * Projects must not actively encourage gambling, illicit trade, money laundering, or criminal activities in general.
 * The scope and funding amount of the project as a whole and each milestone are subject to discussion.
 Since grants are focused on software development, funding should closely follow the person-hours estimated for each milestone.
 * If an application is accepted, they can start working on the project.
 Payments are made once a milestone is delivered and successfully evaluated by one of the curators of the bounty.

-No project should receive more than 30,000 USD based on the conversion rate that will be specified in the application itself.
-For example, if the DOT price doubles, it would be possible to support twice the number of projects with the requested funds.
-If the DOT price goes down, the number of projects that can be supported will be lower.

 Generally, your project will have better chances to be accepted if: